-Conditions for operation of the STA model of legitimization
+4. Conditions for operation of the Spatial-Temporal-Axiological model of 'legitimization via proximization'

 Let us recap the findings so far.
 Under the proposed model, legitimization is seen as the principal goal of the political speaker seeking justification and support of actions which the speaker manifestly intends to perform in the vital interest of the addressee (cf. pursuit of the "war-on-terror").
-While not detracting from the importance of factors related directly to the persona of the speaker such as charismatic leadership projection or positive self-presentation, the major factor affecting the success or failure of legitimization is the speaker's ability to follow a consistent, tripartite proximization strategy, involving space-, time- and axiology-based (hence the STA acronym which will be used from now on) conceptual shift of alien and normally antagonistic entity onto the addressee's own mental and physical territory in the deictic center, from which both the addressee and the speaker view the external events.
+While not detracting from the importance of factors related directly to the persona of the speaker such as charismatic leadership projection or positive self-presentation, the major factor affecting the success or failure of legitimization is the speaker's ability to follow a consistent, tripartite proximization strategy, involving space-, time- and axiology-based conceptual shift of alien and normally antagonistic entity onto the addressee's own mental and physical territory in the deictic center, from which both the addressee and the speaker view the external events.
 As has been seen from the brief overviews of the concepts of "9/11 analogy" and "ideologies of murder", the STA proximization always involves functional interaction within or between its bottom-level language constructs.
 In other words, a phrase such as "ideologies of murder," carrying primarily a heavy axiological load, will never be conceptualized in isolation from the spatial and/or temporal aspect of the notion it addresses.
-The latter aspects may be seen to exist within the "anchor" phrase itself,1 but they can also be found operating in the adjacent phrases, whether overtly or by implication (consider "free nations," explicit reading vs "oppressed nations," implicit or "follow-up" reading; "do not breed," explicit reading vs "do breed," implicit or "follow-up" reading).
+The latter aspects may be seen to exist within the "anchor" phrase itself,2 but they can also be found operating in the adjacent phrases, whether overtly or by implication (consider "free nations," explicit reading vs "oppressed nations," implicit or "follow-up" reading; "do not breed," explicit reading vs "do breed," implicit or "follow-up" reading).